-Give Thanks to YHWH For He is Good for His Mercy (Chesed) Endures Forever (pt.3)
+Give Thanks to YHWH For He is Good for His Mercy (Chesed) Endures Forever—Part Three

 Part one of this series reviewed the definition and pictograph of the Hebrew word for thanks and how it expresses the idea of understanding His loyal covenant love towards us and expressing it with our mouths and hands symbolic of "throwing" it out there.

-Part two of this series looked at the Hebrew word for good in relationship to God's goodness and our responsibility to distinguish it so.
+Part two of this series looked at the Hebrew word for good in relation to God's goodness and our responsibility to distinguish it so.

 In wrapping up this three part series on "Give thanks to the YHWH for He is good and His mercy endures forever" I would like to look at the word "mercy".

 In a previous Hub, I wrote about mercy (rechem) that concerns God's affections for us.
 Today I want to look at mercy (chesed) "The covenant love of God."

 "Chesed" is most commonly translated "mercy", "loving kindness", and "goodness" in the KJV.
 While the concept of Chesed includes these ideas, the translations are rather shallow, vague, and almost generic descriptions of the true meaning of the word.